Where are the most beautiful Cotswold villages? Check out our map and list of the prettiest villages in the Cotswolds, England.

 The Littleton Tithe Barn remains a popular tourist attraction, allowing visitors to come and admire the medieval architecture as well as learn more about its past use.
 There are also the Kiftsgate Court Gardens, and you can visit this grand house as well as wander its vast grounds for hours on end.

-There is a lot to see and learn there, but the best part has to be the gardens themselves as they are so beautifully landscaped.
+It is one of the hidden Cotswold villages but there is a lot to see and learn there.
+The best part has to be the gardens themselves as they are so beautifully landscaped.
 Topped off with a spot of afternoon tea, could a peaceful day out get any better than this?

 Top places to eat and stay in Mickleton village: